ZSaberLv0/ZFVimIM/README.md

         [
           {
             'dbId' : 'match from which db',
-            'len' : 'match count in key',
+            'priority' : 'priority of the db, smaller value has higher priority, when empty, use db's priority by default', 'len' : 'match count in key',
             'key' : 'matched full key',
             'word' : 'matched word',